Ed Coleman (sportscaster)

-Ed Coleman (born 1949 in Lawrence, Massachusetts) is a radio reporter for the New York Mets on WFAN.
+Edward F. Coleman (born October 7, 1949) was a radio reporter for the New York Mets on WFAN.

 Early life

 Coleman graduated from Syracuse University in 1971.

 Career

 WFAN

-Ed started his career on WFAN as Steve Somers' overnight update person in the 1980s before moving on and being replaced by Suzyn Waldman.
+He started his career on WFAN as Steve Somers' overnight update person in the 1980s before moving on and being replaced by Suzyn Waldman.
+He also co-hosted the afternoon show with Mike Francesa until Chris "Mad Dog" Russo was hired.

 In the early 1990s, he co-hosted WFAN's midday show with Dave Sims.
 The show was nicknamed the Coleman and the Soul Man.
 When the show was canceled he was reassigned as WFAN's New York Mets beat reporter.
 Coleman's duties were expanded to being host of Mets Extra (and later a fill-in play-by-play) when former host Howie Rose was hired to do play-by-play for the Mets and the Islanders games on SportsChannel New York.
-Coleman continues to host programs periodically throughout the baseball off-season as well as a weekly program on Sunday afternoon or evening during the National Football League regular season.
-The NFL in Action features live updates from field reporters at the various NFL games occurring live at that time as well as game recaps of completed games.
+Coleman hosted programs periodically throughout the baseball off-season as well as a weekly program on Sunday afternoon or evening during the National Football League regular season.
+From 1998 to 2002, he called St. John's Red Storm men's basketball games with Gary Cohen.

 Coleman retired from WFAN on April 1, 2022.